-Helping injured wildlife - WIRES Emergency Advice
+Helping injured wildlife - Who to call

 If you find a sick, injured or orphaned native animal, call a wildlife rescue organisation straight away.
 Improper rescue can hurt or distress the animal and the rescuer.
 It is critical to get sick and injured wildlife vet treatment as quickly as possible.
 You should call the Wildlife Information, Rescue and Education Service (WIRES) on the emergency hotline 13 000 WIRES.
 It is available 24 hours a day, seven days a week.